CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 We have previously encountered DAGs in our discussion on [Apache Storm](../lab4/index.md#what-is-a-topology).
-This model of computation allows us to break down our work into discrete, repeatable "nodes" of deterministic, repeatable work that can then be distributed across a cluster.
-DAGs Make computation more reliable by making operations repeatable if units of data get lost in flight or corrupted.
+This model of computation allows us to break down our work into discrete, repeatable "nodes" of deterministic, idempotent work that can then be distributed across a cluster.
+DAGs Make computation more reliable by making operations reproducible if units of data get lost in flight or corrupted.
 In the case of Spark, they are especially useful as when combined with the "lineage" of RDDs they allow us to reconstruct any RDD as long as we still have access to any ancestor data in the lineage that produced it.
 The combination of DAGs and